 The tests discussed here offer ideas to get you started, but to be successful with A/B testing, you’ll have to continually challenge the norm and make sure your team is invested in listening to the results of A/B tests.
 Some of the biggest improvements can come from the smallest tweaks or even testing a feature you thought was performing well.
 Once you find a way to optimize your app, you’ll need help from your team to rally around making the change permanent.

-If you are new to A/B testing and want to learn more about how to create a culture that drives experimentation, check out the Mobile Growth Academy at Taplytics for some helpful tips and tricks.
+If you are new to A/B testing and want to learn more about A/B testing best practices, and how to create a culture that drives experimentation, check out the Mobile Growth Academy at Taplytics for some helpful tips and tricks.